Key Takeaways

 Everyone in the housekeeping team knows that they need to ensure the property remains clean 24×7.
 However, the level of cleanliness expected from them can sometimes remain unclear.
 As a hotelier or manager, it is your responsibility to translate these expectations into simple, actionable steps.

-Create housekeeping SOPs in the form of checklists listing down every step of the cleaning process.
+Create housekeeping SOPs in the form of checklists listing every step of the cleaning process.
 Use hotel audit software like GoAudits to make housekeeping SOP checklists that can be easily accessed by your staff on their mobile devices to complete their housekeeping tasks.

 Conduct frequent inspections to identify non-compliances and areas where your Attendants might require additional training.
 Schedule regular inspections and require your Supervisors to complete them on time.
 Use inspection scores, historical data, and Advanced Analytics to pinpoint recurring issues and areas of improvement.